ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/README.md

-A window saying its saving the password will show, it should take about 1 minuite to save, once done the AP will dissapear. to acsess your weather info, open this link: [http://weather.lan](http://weather.lan/) If you have multiple recievers (make sure they are away enough from eachother to not get data from the wrong weather station!) the next link will be [http://weather1.lan](http://weather1.lan/) then 2, 3, 4 and so on.
+A window saying its saving the password will show, it should take about 1 minuite to save, once done the AP will dissapear. to acsess your weather info, open this link: [http://weather.lan](http://weather.lan/) !!!Only on supported home networks!!! else you have to get the local ip, 192.168.x.x (find out via router or look at logs [here](https://serial.huhn.me/))
+If you have multiple recievers (make sure they are away enough from eachother to not get data from the wrong weather station!) the next link will be [http://weather1.lan](http://weather1.lan/) then 2, 3, 4 and so on.